smartinternz02/SI-GuidedProject-600098-1697456559/Project Design Phase/README.md

 ### Data Flow Diagram

-The data flow diagram visually depicts how data flows within our solution, offering a clear representation of data collection, processing, and its use in potato classification and traffic management
+The data flow diagram visually depicts how data flows within our solution, offering a clear representation of data collection, processing, and its use in potato classification and crop management